-City Growth and Regeneration Committee 2017/18 Ref Belfast Agenda Workstream and Milestones Lead Director Update (October to March) .a Work with stakeholders to develop a brief for city infrastructure Infrastructure Plan.
-Committee will be update lifecycle of the project. d throughout the .b Secure committee approval to consider and progress Stakeholder engagement with DfI ongoing on Infrastructure Plan, which is currently under pretain a consultant to deliver the plan.
-Deliver complete the plan in Aug 2019. procurement to .0 Secure committee approval to consider and progress The Infrastructure Plan will support the LDP, the Belfast Agenda, the Regional Development Strategy and key funding deals currently being addressed by council, including the City Deal, by delivering a number of key deliverables. .2 Integrated Transport Strategy including York Street Interchange .a Work with stakeholders to develop a brief for integrated transport City Centre Development relopment communities.
+Ref Belfast Agenda Workstream and Milestones Lead Director Update (October to March) .a Work with stakeholders to develop a brief for city infrastructure Infrastructure Plan.
+Committee will be updated throughout the lifecycle of the project. .b Secure committee approval to consider and progress Stakeholder engagement with DfI ongoing on the Belfast Infrastructure Plan, which is currently under procurement to retain a consultant to deliver the plan.
+Delivery timetable is to complete the plan in Aug 2019. .0 Secure committee approval to consider and progress The Infrastructure Plan will support the LDP, the Belfast Agenda, the Regional Development Strategy and key funding deals currently being addressed by council, including the City Deal, by delivering a number of key deliverables. .2 Integrated Transport Strategy including York Street Interchange .a Work with stakeholders to develop a brief for integrated transport Continued participation in the Strategic Advisory Group for York Street Interchange (YSI), ensuring delivery of a wider City Centre Development regeneration impact of the scheme on the city and local communities.
 Continued focus on key connections between neighbourhoods and the city centre. .b Secure committee approval to consider and progress Political agreement has been secured on potential funding options for the York St Interchange, although the process is currently stalled pending the outcome of judicial review on the procurement process.
-3.2.2 Develop an integrated city transport plan .1 Develop a City Centre Car parking strategy .a Work with Dfl, Translink and others to consider key city car parking issues such as Tariffs for on-street parking, variable pricing, ticketing and payment systems, a pilot of on-street The Car Park Strategy was agreed in Dec '17 date of May '18. .b bay monitoring, and improved enforcement Secure Committee approval for the City Car Parking Strategy and next steps City Centre Development Establishment of Car Park Working Group is o discussions with DfI to agree the remit and w group members. .c Encourage car park operators to invest in their facilities to achieve the Park Mark standard and improve spaces for disabled and family parking Work ongoing around tariff and parking order through committee by C&NS.
-Public consultat Q2 2018.
+3.2.2 Develop an integrated city transport plan .1 Develop a City Centre Car parking strategy .a Work with Dfl, Translink and others to consider key city car parking issues such as Tariffs for on-street parking, variable pricing, ticketing and payment systems, a pilot of on-street bay monitoring, and improved enforcement City Centre Development The Car Park Strategy was agreed in Dec '17 and has a launch date of May '18.
+Establishment of Car Park Working Group is ongoing, with .b Secure Committee approval for the City Car Parking Strategy and next steps discussions with DfI to agree the remit and work allocation for group members. .c Encourage car park operators to invest in their facilities to achieve the Park Mark standard and improve spaces for disabled and family parking Work ongoing around tariff and parking orders - agreed through committee by C&NS.
+Public consultation to commence Q2 2018.